 Traditional.
-We use television and radio advertising to build awareness and interest for our products and services, which benefits the Ooma Telo, Ooma Office and Ooma Home solutions.
+We use television and radio advertising to build awareness and interest for our products and services, which benefits Ooma Business and Ooma Residential.
 We believe that television advertising provides an opportunity to build the Ooma brand cost-effectively, educate prospects on Ooma's unique combination of quality and value, and capture prospects' attention.
 Small businesses and consumers who see our television ads are directed to our web site, our inbound sales personnel, and/or to key retail partners.
 Radio is used in a highly targeted manner primarily to reach small business owners and decision makers as they commute to and from their workplace.